Riku737/Riku737/README.md

 <h1>👋 Hi  there, I'm Riki</h1>

 - 🏫 Who am I: Software Engineering Student at the University of Ottawa.
-- 🗣️ Languages I speak: Python, HTML, CSS, JavaScript.
+- 🗣️ Languages I speak: Python, HTML, CSS, and JavaScript.
+- 🗣️ Tools I'm skilled with: GitHub, Git, Figma, Adobe XD, and Trello.
 - 🌱 Areas of interest: Web design and development, and software engineering.
 - ⚡ Fun fact about me: I didn't take the photo featured in my profile picture.